philip727/technical-test/README.md

 go build
 ```
 Then start the .exe that will be made in the root directory, might be called: **tech-test.exe**.

+# Viewing Mailhog
+Go to [127.0.0.1:8025](http://127.0.0.1:8025) and this will bring you to the mailhog UI, here you will be able to see all emails that
+have been sent when creating an employee

 #  Testing with Postman
 **MAKE SURE YOU HAVE POSTMAN INSTALLED.
 IF NOT, GO HERE:  [Postman Download](https://www.postman.com/downloads/)**.